TobKed/django_on_gcp/README.md

  - Compute Engine (not covered here)

 Most of them are covered in [GCP documentation](https://cloud.google.com/python/django/) which is quite good in my opinion, however if you are not familiar with the Cloud, all these services and operations may seem confusing (and redundant).
-Django apps mentioned in these tutorials are almost the same, they have changes dependent on the service type on which they were supposed to be running of course, nevertheless some changes are not related.
+Django apps mentioned in these tutorials are almost the same, they have changes dependent on the service type on which they were supposed to be running, nevertheless some changes are not related.
 Moreover, I found some of the tutorials and apps to contain tiny bugs.

-So what I have done here is a simple Django application (based on Django project tutorial:  [Writing your first Django app](https://docs.djangoproject.com/en/3.2/intro/tutorial01/), where all changes which are specific to given GCP services are grouped and can be found in the possible fewest number of places for an easy analysis.
+So what I have done here is a simple Django application (based on Django project tutorial: [Writing your first Django app](https://docs.djangoproject.com/en/3.2/intro/tutorial01/), where all changes specific to given GCP services are grouped and can be found in the possible fewest number of places for an easy analysis.
 Additionally, infrastructure is wrapped in the Terraform (IaC tool) which allows you to easily create (and destroy) all necessary resources.
 The process of deploying application itself is not handled by Terraform ([Don’t Deploy Applications with Terraform - Paul Durivage](https://medium.com/google-cloud/dont-deploy-applications-with-terraform-2f4508a45987)), but it is wrapped in the easy to follow Google Cloud Build [GCB] pipelines, separate for each service.
 Due to the fact that inheritance between GCB pipelines is not possible, they have a lot in common but analysis of differences between them should not be a problem for you.
-For GCB purposes I wrapped the app in Docker, even though the App Engine does not require it, but it was the easiest way to provide proxy connection to Cloud SQL database ([app-engine-exec-wrapper,](https://github.com/GoogleCloudPlatform/ruby-docker/tree/master/app-engine-exec-wrapper)).
+For GCB purposes I wrapped the app in Docker, even though the App Engine does not require it, but it was the easiest way to provide a proxy connection to Cloud SQL database ([app-engine-exec-wrapper,](https://github.com/GoogleCloudPlatform/ruby-docker/tree/master/app-engine-exec-wrapper)).

 Hopefully such a condensed project may help you learn how GCP services may be used along with Python projects, so some ideas could be picked up in the future.